 Rožmberk Pond

-The “South Bohemian Sea” is the nickname given to the largest pond in the Czech Republic.
-It is an ideal spot for swimming and relaxation.
-It is also used for fish farming.
+The “South Bohemian Sea”—that’s the nickname given to the largest pond in the Czech Republic.
+It’s a great spot for swimming and relaxing.
+It’s also used for fish farming.
 The pond’s dam is over 2 kilometers long and is overgrown with centuries-old oak trees, their crowns home to various species of birds.
 The oaks form a beautiful avenue where you can enjoy a wonderful walk accompanied by the singing of birds nesting on the pond’s shore.
 In the fall and winter, you may spot a few rare white-tailed eagles.

 Another nearby landmark is the Rožmberk Bastion, a two-story building where the pond’s caretaker once lived.
-It is the only Renaissance building in the entire Czech Republic that has survived to this day.
+It is the only Renaissance building in the entire Czech Republic that has been preserved to this day.